 National Cybersecurity Workforce Development Program

-The University of West Florida leads the National Cybersecurity Workforce Development Program, CyberSkills2Work, a nationally scalable and sustainable cybersecurity workforce program to rapidly expand the number of qualified cybersecurity professionals.
-The program is funded by a $9 million, three-year NSA National Centers of Academic Excellence in Cybersecurity (NCAE-C) grant and the training is provided by a coalition of 10 institutions designated by the NSA as National Centers of Academic Excellence in Cybersecurity (CAE-C).
+The University of West Florida leads the National Cybersecurity Workforce Development Program, CyberSkills2Work®, a nationally scalable and sustainable cybersecurity workforce program to rapidly expand the number of qualified cybersecurity professionals.
+The program is funded by grants from the National Centers of Academic Excellence in Cybersecurity (NCAE-C) Program ($2.5 million) at the National Security Agency and the Cybersecurity and Infrastructure Security Agency (CISA) ($1.5 million).
+The training is provided by a coalition of 10 institutions designated by the NSA as National Centers of Academic Excellence in Cybersecurity (CAE-C).

-The CyberSkills2Work program focuses on recruiting, preparing, and placing transitioning military, first responders, and veterans into cybersecurity work roles in our nation’s Critical Infrastructure Sectors, including defense industrial base, energy, and financial services.
+The CyberSkills2Work® program focuses on recruiting, preparing, and placing transitioning military, first responders, veterans, military spouses, women, underrepresented employees, and government employees into cybersecurity work roles in our nation’s Critical Infrastructure Sectors, including defense industrial base, energy, and financial services.

 The program prepares participants for 14 entry-level through advanced cybersecurity work roles that align with the NICE Cybersecurity Workforce Framework.
 The program offers flexible training pathways, offered online, in-person or hybrid, by a coalition of 10 CAE-C designated institutions.
 Each pathway provides training courses, industry certifications, and digital credentials.